bendqh1/information_security/the_non_virtual_and_the_virtual_locksmith.md

 ## The virtual world

-The virtual world isn't much different in that context, but it has more abstract, more complicated and more mathematical concepts and devices.
+The virtual world isn't different in that context, but it has more abstract, more complicated and more mathematical concepts and devices.

 The simplest example is a very long password (thousands of bytes) AND a guessing-prevention-mechanism.